 But what if you are from a non-programming background?
 Say you are an admin, functional consultant, solution architect, tester etc. If the term API sounds greek to you, stay with me for next 60 minutes or so and I assure you that by the end of it not only will you make your first API call, but also insert / update & delete records in Salesforce using APIs.

 So how are we going to do this?
-Rather than writing a program using Java or PHP or .Net that requires skills of a seasoned developer, we will use an extension called “Advanced REST Client” (ARC) for Google Chrome.
-So while in a real world you will make REST API calls using Java or PHP or .Net etc. in this case we will use a client to make API calls to Salesforce and watch the response.
+Rather than writing a program using Java or PHP or .Net we will use one of the most popular tool to design, build and test APIs called “Postman“.
+So while in a real world you will make REST API calls using Java or PHP or .Net etc. in this case we will use the Postman app to make API calls to Salesforce and watch the response.

 Here is your Step-By-Step DIY Guide on using Salesforce REST API.
 Enjoy it chilled with Vodka, lemon and a pinch of salt

 - You can use it when you need to create a login in Salesforce for the middleware / 3rd party system to make REST calls.
-You will create a user, setup the profile and use Advanced REST Client to test and ensure that the user is able to connect to Salesforce using API
+You will create a user, setup the profile and use Postman app to test and ensure that the user is able to connect to Salesforce using API

 - You can will use it when you need to test API calls.
 For example, you can use it to create / update / delete records in Salesforce and make sure that there are no profile/permission issues